digitalbricklayer/techteapotcom/src/content/posts/google-reader-is-dead-long-live-feedly.md

 aliases: [/google-reader-is-dead-long-live-feedly/]
 ---

-<a href="http://www.google.co.uk/reader/view/">Google Reader</a> is being shutdown on 1st July 2013. <del>If you haven't already done so, you need to move your feeds somewhere else in the next 5 days</del>.
+[Google Reader](http://www.google.co.uk/reader/view/) is being shutdown on 1st July 2013. <del>If you haven't already done so, you need to move your feeds somewhere else in the next 5 days</del>.
 Too late, it has gone.

-I just moved my 342 feeds over to <a href="http://www.feedly.com/">feedly</a> in literally <em>one click</em>.
+I just moved my 342 feeds over to [feedly](http://www.feedly.com/) in literally <em>one click</em>.
 Didn't even need to create an account on feedly, it imported my Google account for me automatically.
 Doesn't get any easier than that.
 So far I'm loving it... :smile:

 <strong>Update July 2013</strong>: from the looks of the subscriber stats, it looks like most Google Reader users never made the switch.